jorshali/personal-blog/_posts/dont-be-afraid-to-ask-your-product-owner-why.md

 I'm amazed at how often these "why" conversations with a Product Owner lead us to completely rethink system features.

+> Lightbulb moments of insight come from conversations about "why".

-Something that seemed impossible or simply too expensive to build in the eyes of the Product Owner may not only be feasible, it may be quite simple.
+Something that seemed impossible or maybe too expensive to build in the eyes of the Product Owner may not only be feasible, it may be quite simple.

 As software developers we uniquely understand what's possible with software.
 We must use that expertise to guide the business.